tuomokar/spacex/README.md

 # SpaceX

-Simple app to display SpaceX data.
-Used the following technologies (besides the most obvious ones, such as Node.js and JavaScript):
+Simple app to display SpaceX data for fun.
+Runs in [Azure](https://tuomokar-spacex.azurewebsites.net/), feel free to give it a look.

+Uses the following primary dependencies:

 - [Next.js](https://nextjs.org/)
   - All-in-one framework to handle both the front end and back end - fast refresh, transpiling, API routes, code-splitting and bundling, etc.